meditationstuff/protocol_1/index.md

 * skepticism / (epistemic) paranoia, calling bullshit, calling full of shit, knee-jerk anti-authoritarianism,
 * social warmth / belonging

+* 20241107

+Ken Wilber / Aurobindo --- overmind / supermind type stuff (not the first time; last time was in past year and I think I didn't record it) ; See maybe Wilber's Religion of Tommorow (maybe better discussion in earlier works, too).
+Note: Ken Wilber is not uncontroversial if you search around.

 [<a href="#192ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]